Jesus' Birth through the Eyes of the Wisemen

 - Candle and match

-- Candle molds (one for each student): plastic yogurt cups, juice concentrate cans, school lunch milk cartons, paper cups
+- Candle molds (one for each student): we suggest plastic coated drinking cups (like Dixie cups) but you could also use plastic yogurt cups, juice concentrate cans, school lunch milk cartons, paper cups

 - Awl to punch holes in molds